 Many people do the walk in less than a week.
 Because there are so many Roman sights and I wasn’t sure how I would cope with a big backpack, I gave myself 10 days.
 I planned to camp, on campsites since wild camping is not permitted around this trail, for three nights and to stay in hostels and bunkhouses (basic accommodation, often on farms) the rest of the time.
 A luxury B&B was my reward at the halfway point and I also booked a hotel in Newcastle, at the end of the trip.
+[Editor] – check out my post on photographing the Angel of the North].
 Since I was solo hiking in the summer, the high season for Hadrian’s Wall, I booked my accommodation ahead of time.

 Solo hiking kit

 I carried a 65 litre backpack containing a lightweight one-person tent, a sleeping bag and sleeping mat, camping stove and cooking gear, plus of course clothes, washing kit, some food, water bottles, first aid kit, books…and a lot of other miscellaneous items (makeup, a heavy pair of sandals, two powerpacks with the wrong lead for my phone) which I could have done without.
 It all added up to more than 16kg when I set out.

 In general, my cautious approach to the mileage worked well.
 I’m reasonably fit for my age (40s) since I weight-train and run regularly.
 I was tired after each day, but I had no unusual stiffness or muscle issues.

 I did, however, have a serious issue with painful feet for the first few days.
 There was nothing wrong with the fit of my shoes or socks, so the foot pain must have been simply due to the unaccustomed weight I was carrying.